There’s a lot of stuff out there about getting a Nevada divorce.

 Other options besides seeing a judge include private mediation or private arbitration.
 By choosing this option, you can use a neutral third party like a mediator or arbitrator to help settle disputes and even draft your paperwork.
 This way, you can finalize your divorce, still present arguments but avoid going to court.

-#17: How Long Will My Divorce Take?
+#17: Will My Divorce Take A Long Time?

 This largely depends on you and your ex.